Stellify-Software-Ltd/stellify-laravel/README.md

 ## How It Works

-The parser uses PHP-Parser (nikic/php-parser) to convert PHP code into an Abstract Syntax Tree (AST), then transforms that into Stellify's JSON-based format and stores it in the database.
+The parser uses PHP-Parser (nikic/php-parser) to convert PHP code into an Abstract Syntax Tree (AST), then transforms that into Stellify's JSON-based format and stores it in **your own database**.

+**Architecture:**
+1. You run `php artisan stellify:export` in your Laravel project
+2. The package parses your code and exports it to your MySQL database
+3. You configure Stellify platform with your database credentials
+4. Stellify reads from your database to display and edit your project

+**This approach means:**
+- ✅ You own your data (it's in your database)
+- ✅ Works with local or hosted databases
+- ✅ Perfect for self-hosted scenarios
+- ✅ No data sent to Stellify servers during export

 This enables:
 - ✅ Real-time collaborative editing